-- B. Every employee in a part-time regular or limited-term position shall receive vacation benefits and maximum earnable vacation accrual in the same ratio to the vacation benefits received by an employee in a full-time regular or limited-term position with like pay periods of consecutive service, as the number of hours in the part-time work schedule is to the number of hours in the full-time work schedule. - C. Absence without pay for more than sixteen (16) working hours in a pay period shall cause the pay period's service not to be counted toward earning vacation credit. - D. Employees who are terminating their employment for reasons other than paid County retirement shall not use vacation leave as their termination date (e.g., requesting vacation leave to begin 3-7 and the actual termination date to be 3-13, etc.). - E. Employees do not become eligible to take their earned vacation until they have completed thirteen (13) pay periods of continuous service.
+B. Every employee in a part-time regular or limited-term position shall receive vacation benefits and maximum earnable vacation accrual in the same ratio to the vacation

+- C. Absence without pay for more than sixteen (16) working hours in a pay period shall cause the pay period's service not to be counted toward earning vacation credit. - D. Employees who are terminating their employment for reasons other than paid County retirement shall not use vacation leave as their termination date (e.g., requesting vacation leave to begin 3-7 and the actual termination date to be 3-13, etc.). - E. Employees do not become eligible to take their earned vacation until they have completed thirteen (13) pay periods of continuous service.
 After completion of thirteen (13) pay periods of continuous service, employees then become eligible to take vacation as it is earned.
-Once an employee becomes eligible to take earned vacation, he/she may use this vacation as an extension of sick leave. - F. Each department head shall be responsible for scheduling the vacations of his/her employees in such a manner as to achieve the most efficient functioning of the department and of the County service.
-No person shall be permitted to work for compensation for the County in any capacity during the time of his/her paid vacation from County Service. - G. Any person separating from County service who has not taken his/her earned vacation, if any, shall receive the hourly equivalent of his/her salary for each hour of earned vacation, up to the end of the last full pay period worked, based on the pay rate in effect for each person on the last day actually worked.
+Once an employee becomes eligible to take earned vacation, they may use this vacation as an extension of sick leave. - F. Each department head shall be responsible for scheduling the vacations of their employees in such a manner as to achieve the most efficient functioning of the department and of the County service.
+No person shall be permitted to work for compensation for the County in any capacity during the time of their paid vacation from County Service. - G. Any person separating from County service who has not taken their earned vacation, if any, shall receive the hourly equivalent of their salary for each hour of earned vacation, up to the end of the last full pay period worked, based on the pay rate in effect for each person on the last day actually worked.
 Such payment shall be to the nearest one tenth of an hour.
 Employees terminating from County service prior to becoming eligible to take earned vacation shall be paid for earned (accrued) vacation.
 For purposes of this section, sick leave and compensatory time off with pay shall be counted as days worked.
-When separation is caused by death of an employee, payment shall be made to the beneficiary, if designated, or to the estate of such employee, or in applicable cases, as provided by Section 630 of the Probate Code.

-- Dates - H. A person receiving pay in lieu of unused vacation may not be re-employed by the County of Solano in any capacity until a number of working days equal to the number of days paid vacation has elapsed following the effective date of the separation.
-Nothing in this Section shall be interpreted as preventing a department head from filling a position vacated by separation immediately following the effective date of separation. - I. Prior to the beginning of each calendar year, an employee wishing to cash out up to forty eighty (840) hours of vacation accruals, may make such a request between November 5th and by no later than December 20th of the preceding year.
+When separation is caused by death of an employee, payment shall be made to the beneficiary, if designated, or to the estate of such employee, or in applicable cases, as provided by Section 630 of the Probate Code. - H. A person receiving pay in lieu of unused vacation may not be re-employed by the County of Solano in any capacity until a number of working days equal to the number of days paid vacation has elapsed following the effective date of the separation.
+Nothing in this Section shall be interpreted as preventing a department head from filling a position vacated by separation immediately following the effective date of separation. - Prior to the beginning of each calendar year, an employee wishing to cash out up to forty (40) hours of vacation accruals, may make such a request between November 5th and by no later than December 20th of the preceding year.
 This election will be irrevocable.
 Payment will be made upon the employee's request, before December 31 of the next calendar year, but no sooner than at the time the employee has accrued the number of vacation hours requested to be cashed out.
-Approval of such a request will be conditional upon the projection that the employee having the hours they wish to cash out, will reach the maximum vacation accrual based on his/her years of service during the following calendar year and requires the employee to have taken at an equivalent amount during the prior twelve (12) calendar month period.
+Approval of such a request will be conditional upon the projection that the employee will reach the maximum vacation accrual based on their years of service during the following calendar year and requires the employee to have taken at an equivalent amount during the prior twelve (12) calendar month period.